 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the Neupogen (filgrastim) Side Effects Center for a complete guide to possible side effects
+Read the Neupogen (filgrastim injection) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about filgrastim (Neupogen)?

 Before using filgrastim, tell your doctor if you have a blood cell disorder (such as sickle cell anemia), chronic myeloid leukemia, myelodysplasia (also called "preleukemia"), or if you are receiving chemotherapy or radiation treatment.

 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, syringes, IV tubing, and other items used to inject the medicine.